-These hormones aren’t given to pigs or chickens because they don’t have the same growth-promoting effects.
-When we are talking about hormones in meat it is usually cows and sheep.
-You may still see something on the label of pork or chicken about not using hormones, and this is just marketing.
+Hormones like Estradiol (an estrogen), progesterone, and testosterone are given to livestock through an implant in their ear.
+Farmers refer to these as naturally occurring hormones because animals produce them naturally.
+There are also synthetic hormones that are given to animals.
+Hormones increase the growth rate and efficiency of animals converting food into meat.
+Hormones are not given to pigs or chickens because they don’t have the same growth-promoting effects.
+When we talk about meat hormones, it is usually cows and sheep.
+You may still see something on the label of pork or chicken about not using hormones, which is just marketing.
 No one is using hormones in these animals.

-Like antibiotics, hormones are not banned in the United States, only limited.
+Like antibiotics, hormones are not banned in the United States, but maximum residue limits exist.
 There has been some controversy on the science of how these hormones affect humans.
 You know how important hormones are during pregnancy.
 Your hormones control everything from your cycle pre-pregnancy to your birth.
-Unfortunately, there are not a lot of studies on eating meat during pregnancy, and what some effects of hormone-treated beef could have on you or your baby.
+Unfortunately, there are few studies on eating meat during pregnancy and what effects hormone-treated beef could have on you or your baby.

 Processed Meat, Nitrates, and Nitrites